2021 Cherokee Nation tribal council elections: Results

 plus one vote, then a runoff election is held between the two top vote earning candidates.

-Incumbent Tribal Councilors Mike Dobbins, E.O.
-Smith, Mike Shambaugh, and Victoria Vazquez won their seats outright in the general election.
-Danny Callison, a retired teacher, defeated former Tribal Councilor Meredith Frailey in district 15.
+Incumbent tribal councilors Mike Dobbins, E. O. Smith, Mike Shambaugh, and Victoria Vazquez won their seats outright in the general election.
+Danny Callison, a retired teacher, defeated former tribal councilor Meredith Frailey in District 15.

 Districts 2, 7, 10, and the at-large seat all proceeded to runoff elections.

 The voter turnout for the June 5th general election was 8,940 out of 55,597, or 16.08%.

-District 2

-Incumbent Tribal Councilor Joe Byrd was term limited.